imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-an-exam.md

 - Jiménez-Castillo, M. (2018). *Dictionary of dreams*.
 Llewellyn Publications.
 - Freud, S. (1979). *The interpretation of dreams*.
 Amorrortu Editores.

 This article is for informational purposes only.
-Dream Insights does not have the authority to make a diagnosis or recommend a treatment.
+AnalyzeMyDream does not have the authority to make a diagnosis or recommend a treatment.
 Consult a professional for a more accurate evaluation.

 To explore more about the meaning of dreams, visit our [Meaning of Dreams](#) section.